Basset-Hound-OSINT/basset-hound/notes.md

 feature: when person1 is tagged in person2's profile, update all other connections between people in the app recursively.

+I have the following flask app that I am trying to integrate with neo4j, i also have an older version of it for reference that handled everything in JSON.
+I want to maintain handling files through the flask app and not include neo4j, and then handle all profile information through neo4j.
+So far when i add a profile with the neo4j script, i see a profile get stored but no profile information is actually stored, i just get blank profiles.
+Overall i want to maintain the logic for maintaining profiles of the old app, but simply integrate neo4j in the new app, what changes in the new app need to be changed?

+app.py, app_json.py, and neo4j_handler.py

 build images when spinning up